 The Industrial Commission determines applications by non-exempt shops to vary trading hours under Part 5 of the Trading (Allowable Hours) Act 1990 (see s.
 21).
 By s.
 23 of that Act, the Commission may do so on its own initiative or on application by an organisation.

 Under s.
 23A(2) the President may refer a trading hours matter to a full bench of the Industrial Commission.

 Jurisdiction under the Public Service Act 2008

-QIRC members are appointed as appeals officers for the purpose of hearing and deciding appeals under Chapter 7 of the Public Service Act 2008 against certain decisions which affect public service employees.
+QIRC members are appointed as Industrial Relations Commission Members for the purpose of hearing and deciding appeals under Chapter 7 of the Public Service Act 2008 against certain decisions which affect public service employees.

 Jurisdiction under the Contract Cleaning Industry (Portable Long Service Leave) Act 2005

 Section 97 of the Contract Cleaning Industry (Portable Long Service Leave) Act 2005 provides for an appeal to the Queensland Industrial Relations Commission against a decision of the authority regarding retrospective credits.